Traveling so easy a Gingerbread can do it!

 Many menu items can be ordered as a set to include 2 eggs and coffee.
 Cracking an egg against the side of the bowl, runny egg white splattered across the table.
-Here we learned whole, shelled eggs are served soft boiled, not hard boiled.
-That explained why our eggs were served in a bowl with a spoon.
+Whole, shelled eggs were served soft boiled, not hard boiled, and served in a bowl with a spoon.
 Many breakfast sausages and sliced meat were chicken, rather than pork.
 The popular breakfast item Traditional Kaya Toast, resembled white toast with butter, cinnamon, and sugar.
 Kaya is a sweet, coconut jam.

 Take advantage of 7-Elevens.

 Almost every corner was home to a 7-Eleven.
 During our time exploring Singapore, we frequented 7-Eleven for inexpensive snacks and bottled water.

 Carry an umbrella or rain jacket.

-Visiting Singapore in early September, we were caught in several unexpected rainstorms every day during our stay.
+Visiting Singapore in early September, we were caught in unexpected rain storms daily.
 Carry a small umbrella or rain jacket to prevent spending the remainder of the day wet.

 Research Singapore laws before visiting.

 Singapore has some unique laws that might cause your daily activities to result in a fine.
 Connecting to someone’s open WiFi, chewing gum, forgetting to flush the toilet, and singing offensive lyrics in public are illegal acts that can result in hefty fines.

 The Marina Bay Sands infinity pool is only accessible to hotel guests.